siddhey7/javascript/README.md

 # javascript

-# JS from Scratch 🚀
+# JS from Scratch 🚀 by onkar

 Learn JavaScript from the ground up — no prior programming experience required.
 This repository contains my personal learning journey, examples, and projects as I build JavaScript skills from scratch.\\